Microbiology B.S.

 At least half of the upper-division courses required for the major must be taken at UC Santa Cruz, not as transfer credits from another institution.
 Students are advised to contact the microbiology advisor before enrolling in any upper-division courses at other institutions to verify articulation.
 In particular, students must receive permission from the department to satisfy the BIOL 100 or METX 100 requirements with courses taken at other institutions.

-Students interested in pursuing multiple majors within the biological sciences may NOT declare any combination of the following majors: microbiology B.S.; global and community health B.A. or B.S.; human biology; molecular, cell, and developmental biology; neuroscience; biochemistry and molecular biology; ecology and evolutionary biology; marine biology; and plant sciences.
+Students interested in pursuing multiple majors within the biological sciences may NOT declare any combination of the following majors: microbiology B.S.; global and community health B.A. or B.S.; biology B.S.; biology B.A.; molecular, cell, and developmental biology B.S.; neuroscience B.S.; biochemistry and molecular biology B.S.; ecology and evolutionary biology B.S; marine biology B.S.; plant sciences B.S.

 Pursuing a double major that includes the microbiology major is a highly individual decision and should be based on a student’s educational and career goals.
 Because the microbiology major itself is rigorous, it should be noted that completing a double major involving microbiology is difficult (though possible).